Anne J. Shiu

 What makes a neural code convex?, with Carina Curto, Elizabeth Gross,

 Jack Jeffries, Katherine Morrison, Mohamed Omar, Zvi Rosen, and Nora Youngs.
-Submitted to SIAM Journal on Applied Algebra and
+To appear in SIAM Journal on Applied Algebra and

 Analyzing multistationarity in chemical reaction networks using the determinant optimization method, with Bryan Félix and Zev Woodstock.
 Applied Mathematics and Computation.
 Volumes 287–288, pp. 60-73 (2016).